formkit/docs-content/inputs/toggle.md

 <InputPageHero title="Toggle"></InputPageHero>

 <ProInstallSnippet></ProInstallSnippet>

-The `toggle` input offers a choice between one of two values; it's a great option when you want the user to toggle a feature on or off.

 ## Basic example
+The `toggle` input offers a choice between one of two values; it's a great option when you want the user to toggle a feature on or off:

 <example
 name="Toggle"